Russian anti-LGBTQ law: 2022 expansion and intensified enforcement

 By early 2024, the enforcement pattern of the “gay propaganda” law and related measures demonstrated a clear trend: what began as a relatively narrow ban in 2013 had evolved into a sweeping instrument used to penalize virtually any pro-LGBTQ expression, backed by steadily harsher penalties and an increasingly aggressive rhetoric equating LGBTQ visibility with societal harm.
 The cumulative impact of these enforcement trends has been to drive most expressions of LGBTQ identity underground and to reinforce official messaging that portrays LGBTQ themes as illegitimate or dangerous in Russia’s public sphere.

 On 14 May 2025, Russian authorities arrested 10 employees of Russia's largest book publisher Eksmo for alleged "LGBTQ propaganda" in books.

+In April 2026, a St. Petersburg court labelled the country's top LGBT rights organisation as extremist in a hearing held behind closed doors.
+Under Russia's criminal code, the designation may mean that anybody associated with the group would risk "years behind bars" for a crime that is "akin to terrorism".